WebAhead/master-reference/coursebook/precourse/README.md

 Please do not forget that **we don't use frameworks at FAC** – ignore Bootstrap and JQuery, and make sure you work in vanilla HTML, CSS and JavaScript.
 No [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) either.
 Head over to our [house rules](../general/house-rules.md) to find out why.

-You should also refrain from using ES6 syntax for now, as it is not yet supported across all browsers.
-(More on ES6 to come later on in the course.)

 If you have any problems with the following material, feel free to reach out to us through your cohort's gitter channel!